The Extended Euclidean Algorithm in Finite Fields

 Standard Euclidean Algorithm

-Let us find the gcd of $144$ and $54$:
+Let us find the gcd of

 At first, we just use the standard Euclidean algorithm, making sure to write down every step as follows: